xquery/xquerydoc/README.md

 ### Invoking xquerydoc from XQuery

-As xquerydoc is itself written in pure XQuery v1.0 you may invoke it directly from xquery itself.
+As xquerydoc is itself written in pure XQuery v1.0 you may invoke it directly from xquery.
 You will find the xquerydoc modules under *src/xquery*.

 The following example illustrates how to do this, using saxon XQuery processor.